There are 30 states which offer Under-Age 65 Medicare Supplement plans:

 If you are under age 65 and disabled, you may be eligible for a Medicare Supplement (Medigap) policy of your choice.
 Medicare Supplement policies are purchased when an individual becomes eligible for Medicare Parts A and B. Once your Medicare coverage starts, you will have an “Initial Open Enrollment” period (six months from the time your Part B coverage starts), this is a “guaranteed-Issue” time frame where you are guaranteed coverage regardless of your current or previous health status.
 You can purchase any Medicare Supplement policy from any company offering under age 65 Medigap plans in your state.
 Also, be aware you have 3 months to enroll in a Medicare Part D plan, once your Medicare Part B starts.

-Under-Age 65 with ESRD … If you are under age 65 and are now on Medicare because of ESRD (End Stage Renal Disease), please call so we can discuss your options.
-Depending on your state of residence, if you have an employer health insurance plan or currently on a Medicare Advantage plan you may have opportunities for coverage.
+Under-Age 65 with ESRD … If you are under age 65 and are now on Medicare because of ESRD (End Stage Renal Disease), many states will allow you to enroll in a Medicare Supplement plan, although Medicare Advantage companies will not.
+If you have an employer health insurance plan or currently on a Medicare Advantage plan you may have opportunities for continued Medicare Advantage coverage.
 Under-age 65 with Medicare and ESRD may work differently than a person 65 or over with Medicare and ESRD, depending on your state of residence.
 Contact me and we can see what is available to you.

 Disability ..
 When Does Medicare Start?
 People who can establish that they suffer from long-term disabilities that prevent them from working can qualify for monthly Social Security disability insurance (SSDI) payments and Medicare.
 Individuals who file for social security disability benefits and are approved will be eligible at some point to receive medicare benefits, usually after 24 months.
 Individuals who are approved for SSI disability will initially receive Medicaid.